prash-kr-meena/obsidian/Kubernetes.md

 Spec is a dictionary so add a property under it called containers, which is a list or an array.
 	The reason this property is a list is because the PODs can have multiple containers within them as we learned in the lecture earlier.
 	In this case though, we will only add a single item in the list, since we plan to have only a single container in the POD.
 	The item in the list is a dictionary, so add a name and image property.
 The value for image is nginx.

 Once the file is created, run the command `kubectl create -f` followed by the file name which is `pod-definition.yml` and kubernetes creates the pod.
+`kubectl create -f pod-definition.yaml`

 So to summarize **remember the 4 top level properties** `apiVersion`, `kind`, `metadata` and `spec`.
 Then start by adding values to those depending on the object you are creating.